open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 | `otel_memory:mmap(address, size)` | `address` = mapped region start pointer, `size` = mapped region size in bytes | On successful `mmap` | Subsequent work; build on top of lessons from the initial release |
 | `otel_memory:munmap(address, size)` | `address` = unmapped region start pointer, `size` = unmapped region size in bytes | On successful `munmap` | Subsequent work; build on top of lessons from the initial release |

 `weight` is `nsamples * sampling_interval`, already computed by the in-process sampler (see **Background** below for the sampling algorithm). `nsamples` counts the number of sampling-interval boundaries the allocation's byte range crossed: 1 for a typical allocation, more for a single allocation large enough to span several intervals.
 The profiler uses `weight` directly as the value for `alloc_space` samples; it does not need to know how the sampler computed it.
-Note that these USDT signatures generalise across all allocator paths - `malloc`, `cmalloc`, `aligned_alloc`, etc.
+Note that these USDT signatures generalise across all allocator paths - `malloc`, `calloc`, `aligned_alloc`, etc.

 For the initial support in the profiler we plan to support `alloc` and `free` only and add `mmap` support subsequently as this is more nuanced.